Frequently Asked Questions:

 The following is an example of what we regard as a typical situation where you are able to provide basic information on family name, general location and a few relevant dates, but not a great deal more.
 In this case, we will do two to four days of preliminary work to confirm the general geographical location of your Lithuanian family, track any significant movements they have made, identify existing families who share your name, make contact with those families, attempt to identify who in the family has good family history information, and develop a conversational and working relationship with the family members whom you will visit.

 In addition, we will make the arrangements for the actual visit, which typically includes transportation, hotel lodging, further communication with relatives, and related assistance.During the actual visits, we provide our in-person translation service, appropriate introductions to relatives, general historical information, and on-the-spot follow-up on any new leads that develop during these conversations.
 We will also coordinate visits to churches, synagogues, cemeteries, local historical and cultural sites, and finally, safe transportation home.
-Assuming a two-day visit to your family's local area in addition to the extensive preliminary work, the typical charge will be between 1000 and 3000 litas.
+Assuming a two-day visit to your family's local area in addition to the extensive preliminary work, the typical charge will be between 300 and 875 EUR.

 Again, we can arrange many variations on the visit described here, and we are happy to discuss those with you.